cern-eos/eos/doc/diopside/manual/using.rst

 Namespace Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

-By default each client sends his desired leastime for directory subscriptions (300s default at time of writing).
+By default each client sends its desired leasetime for directory subscriptions (300s default at time of writing).
 For certain directories in the hierarchy which are essentially read-only it improves the overall performance to define a longer leasetime.
-In a home directory hierarchy like **/eos/user/f/foo** the first three directory level could have a longer lease time defined.
+In a home directory hierarchy like **/eos/user/f/foo** the first three directory levels could have a longer lease time defined.

 .. code-block:: bash